 \begin{equation} \begin{split} q_{\theta^*}(C=i|x) = P(C=i|x), \quad i \in \{1, …, M\} \end{split} \end{equation}

 Let us return to our original question: What do the activations in the output layer actually represent?
-Our analysis has demonstrated that the softmax output activations are trained to approximate the Bayesian posterior as closely as possible.
-The Bayesian posterior is computed under the assumption that there is a generative model \(P(X, C)\) that has produced the data.
-To calculate the posterior, Bayes’ rule is applied: \(P(C\\|X) = \frac{P(X, C)}{P(X)}\).
+Our analysis has shown that the softmax output activations are trained to approximate the Bayesian posterior as closely as possible.
+The Bayesian posterior is computed under the assumption that there is a generative model \(P(X, C)\) that has produced the data, and Bayes’ rule is applied: \(P(C\\|X) = \frac{P(X, C)}{P(X)}\) to calculate the posterior.

 Now, let us explore a basic empirical example.
 Suppose we observe a single data point, \(x\), which is drawn from one of two possible classes, \(C = c_1\) or \(C = c_2\), with equal prior probabilities, i.e., \(P(c_1) = P(c_2) = 0.5\).
-Once the class is determined, the probability distribution of \(x\) given each class follows a Gaussian distribution, as shown in figure below.
+Once the class is determined, the probability distribution of \(x\) given each class follows a Gaussian distribution, as shown in the figure below.

 \begin{equation} \begin{split} P(x|c_1) = \frac{1}{\sqrt{2 \pi \sigma_1^2} } e^{-\frac{(x-\mu_1)^2}{2\sigma_1^2}} \text{, where} \, \sigma_1=1 \text{, } \mu_1=0 \newline P(x|c_2) = \frac{1}{\sqrt{2 \pi \sigma_2^2} } e^{-\frac{(x-\mu_2)^2}{2\sigma_2^2}} \text{, where} \, \sigma_2=1 \text{, } \mu_2=3 \end{split} \end{equation}